There are a number of different GameMaker Studio 2 licences available, but which one is the best for me?

 That's a question only you can answer, but at least we can help you make your decision by outlining the pros and cons of each licence, as well as what the intention behind each one is...

-This version is ideal for those people that are unsure of whether GameMaker Studio 2 is for them and want to try it before committing to buying a licence.
+This version is ideal for those people that are unsure of whether GameMaker Studio 2 is for them and want to try it before committing to buying a licence, as it permits you to test out almost all of the features of GameMaker Studio 2 and does not have a time limit.

-Note, you cannot get a Trial licence of any Steam products.
+Note, you cannot use your free licence with any of our Steam products.

 With the Creator Licence you unlock the power of GameMaker Studio 2 and the ability to create a final executable of any project you make.
 You also get full access to the GameMaker Marketplace, so you can sell assets or services to the many other GameMaker users who use the Marketplace.